Do Go On - 407 - The Real Pocahontas

 I was an absolute nightmare.

-But I used to like go home and say,
+but I used to like go home and say you'll never guess what she's done today.

 His partner's like, she sounds hilarious this kid.

-And we've gotten onto this topic by saying that Cocoaum is a math scar.
+And we've gotten onto this topic by saying that Kokoam is a math guy.

 That's how we got here.

-Well, the mataponi history says that Koko on was Pocahontas's first husband.
+Well, the Mataponi history says that Kokoam was Pocahontas's first husband.

-from my understanding, it's, it's basically just like about Disney movies.
-Mm-hmm.
+Wow.
+From Wikipedia, it says, oh sorry, Wikipedia's a website.
+From my understanding, it's basically just like about Disney movies.

 That's all.